 For the Cookie:

-1 box of chocolate cake Mix
+- 1 box gluten free chocolate cake mix

-1 egg at room temperature
+- 1 egg

-- 1/2 cup of butter at room temperature
+- 1/2 cup butter (softened)

 For the Frosting:

-1/3 cup softened butter
+- 1/3 cup butter (softened)

-2 tablespoons of milk
+- 2 tablespoons milk

-3 cups powdered sugar
+- 3 cups powdered sugar

-1 1/2 teaspoons vanilla extract
+- 1 teaspoon pure vanilla extract

 - dd the vanilla extract and one teaspoon of the milk and mix well.
 Add milk one teaspoon at a time until the frosting is the desired consistency.
 Make sure that you scrape the sides of the bowl before adding more milk each time.

-To assemble the sandwiches, frost the flat side of one cookie with the icing.
+- To assemble the sandwiches, frost the flat side of one cookie with the icing.
 With another cookie, make a sandwich and press down so that the icing reaches the sides of the cookie so that there is something for the sprinkles to adhere to.

 Idea and cookie recipe adapted from Annie’s Eats